Skatteetaten/mva-meldingen/docs/kompensasjon_eng/test/index.md

 The project team is available via Slack for technical clarifications and for direct contact with developers and test managers.
 The project team can also be reached via mva-modernisering@skatteetaten.no.
 Contact us here to receive access to Slack.

 ## The test environment and test data

 System providers must have test environments which can make use of synthetic data

 Connection to the test environment occurs through ID-porten and for the purpose of testing, Skatteetaten's ID-porten integration can be used.
 It is recommended that the providers order their own integration against ID-porten as soon as possible because the process is partly manual and can be time consuming.
 See more in [implementation guide section 3.
 ID-porten integration.](https://skatteetaten.github.io/mva-meldingen/english/implementationguide/#3-id-porten-integration)

 The ERP system providers must find test users in Tenor test data search.
 The testdata are synthetic test users that should also be used to log into ID-porten and Altinn.
-These are the only test users that can be used to test VAT-return.
-Ordinary Digdir test users will not work for this purpose.[Here is a guide to how to use Tenor test data search](https://github.com/Skatteetaten/mva-meldingen/tree/master/docs/english/test/User_Guide_Tenor_testdata.pdf)
+These are the only test users that can be used to test compensation report for VAT.
+Ordinary Digdir test users will not work for this purpose.[Here is a guide to how to use Tenor test data search](https://github.com/Skatteetaten/mva-meldingen/tree/master/docs/mvamelding_eng/test/User_Guide_Tenor_testdata.pdf)

-Skatteetaten's test environment will be available as long as it is needed, after the new VAT-return is launched in January 2022.
+Skatteetaten's test environment will be available as long as it is needed, after the new compensation report for VAT is launched.

 ## Test planning